The predictability of human attention

 To ensure that any model is good at predicting visual attention, you need to have something to validate it with.
 In fact, in the frontiers of machine learning and AI research, one of the most agreed-upon fact is that you need to have good, valid, and labeled data to train and validate your models against.

 Since 2013, we have collected eye-tracking data on consumer attention.
-As you know, Predict is powered by Neurons, one of the world's leading consumer neuroscience companies.
+As you know, Neurons is one of the world's leading consumer neuroscience companies.
 Even a conservative estimate is that we have a database of more than 12.000 participants and over 2 trillion data points to base our models on.
 To our knowledge, this is among the largest databases out there.

 Second, the data we have built our models on are directly on consumer attention data, and not generic eye-tracking data from academic lab studies.
 This means that our algorithms are trained for the purposes they are intended to be used for.